drdesmond/home-price-predictor/README.md

 ## 8. Automated Services launcher

-To run all three services at once, rrom the repo root run:
+To run all three services at once, at the repo root run:

 ```bash
 npm run start:services